Selena Gomez: 2015–2016: Revival

 Gomez was a key advisor during the ninth season of the reality singing competition The Voice.
 She made a cameo appearance in Adam McKay's film The Big Short (2015).
-She then starred as Dot, a young runaway hitchhiker, in the comedy-drama The Fundamentals of Caring with Paul Rudd, which premiered at the 2016 Sundance Film Festival in January, and was released on Netflix five months later.
+In 2016, Gomez starred as Dot, a young runaway hitchhiker, in the comedy-drama The Fundamentals of Caring with Paul Rudd, which premiered at the Sundance Film Festival in January, and was released on Netflix five months later.
 The film received a positive critical response; Tristram Fane Saunders of The Daily Telegraph described Gomez's performance as "impressive" and "mature".
 Gomez performed as the musical guest on an episode of the NBC late-night sketch comedy Saturday Night Live in January 2016.
-"Kill Em with Kindness" was released as the Revivals fourth and final single four months later.
-Gomez played the president of a sorority in the comedy Neighbors 2: Sorority Rising (2016); the film received mixed to positive reviews.
+Gomez played the president of a sorority in the comedy Neighbors 2: Sorority Rising (2016); the film grossed US$108 million worldwide, and received mixed to positive reviews.

 Gomez embarked on her worldwide Revival Tour in May 2016.
 She claimed that the tour would focus solely on her as an artist and would feature less choreography and fewer effects than her previous tour.
 Gomez began working on her third studio album while touring and added a new song titled "Feel Me" to the setlist of her Revival Tour.
 The song was later released in February 2020, due to high demand from fans.
 After touring in North America, Asia and Oceania, she canceled the European and South America legs in August 2016 due to anxiety, panic attacks and depression caused by her lupus.